mtlynch/mtlynch.io/README.md

 {% assign orphaned_files = ... %}
 ```

-The body of a block comment should be indented by two spaces from its opening and closing tags.
+Indent the body of a block comment by two spaces from its opening and closing tags.

 ## Dev / prod consistency